I’m a trustee

 Why do you need this information?

-As a Trustee, you will be registered with Companies House and The Charity Commission for Northern Irelandas a Director of SUNI and they require much of the above data.
+As a Trustee you will be registered with Companies House and The Charity Commission for Northern Ireland as a Director of SUNI and they require much of the above data.
 We ask for the various declarations as part of our own good governance practices.
-Trustees are key representatives of Scripture Union who oversee and guide the direction of the movement, so we need to ensure that you are fully in accordance with the ethos and purposes of the organisation.
-We and other Council members need to keep in touch with you about Council meetings and other events and to keep you fully informed about the wider work of SUNI.
+Trustees are key representative of Scripture Union who oversee and guide the direction of the movement, so we need to ensure that you are fully in accordance with the ethos and purposes of the organisation.
+We, and other Council members, need to keep in touch with you about Council meetings and other events, and to keep you full informed about the wider work of SUNI.
 In the event of a crisis, any council member may be contacted at any time in line with our Crisis Management Plan.
 Some Trustees may act as signatories on SUNI accounts, in which case our banks may need some of this information.

 Who do you share my information with?

 Your contact information can be accessed by our staff and relevant staff may hold basic contact details for you on their laptops or phones.
 Other Council members will have your contact details in order to keep in touch about Council business and to be able to contact you in the event of a crisis.
 Some of the details we send to Companies House and The Charity Commission for Northern Ireland will become public domain.
 The Charity Commission for Northern Ireland lists all directors’ names and other directorships.
 Anyone searching the Companies House website for SUNI can see each director’s name, correspondence address, date of birth, date of appointment to Council, nationality, country of residence and occupation; when you resign from Council, this information will continue to be listed, along with the date of your resignation.
 If you agree to be a signatory on an SUNI bank account then your details would be shared with the relevant bank.
-We use MailChimp to send out regular mailings: your name and email address are uploaded via their website each time we send out a mailing.
-(For more information on Companies House, The Charity Commission for Northern Ireland, the Ulster Bank, Filemaker and Mailchimp see our Third Parties section)
+Third parties such as Worldpay may ask for Trustee details from time to time.
+We use MailChimp to send out regular mailings: your name and email address are uploaded via their website each time we send out mailing.
+(For more information on Companies House, The Charity Commission for Northern Ireland, Worldpay, the Ulster Bank, Filemaker and Mailchimp see our Third parties section)

 How is it kept secure?